 Eliminating the bacteria from an infected root canal is the goal of a root canal treatment.
 During a root canal, the dentist will remove the infected or inflamed pulp from within the tooth before it is carefully cleaned, disinfected, and sealed with a filling.

-Root Canal causes can vary between individuals and could range from the nerve and pulp of the tooth becoming irritated, inflamed, or infected because of deep decay.
+Root canal causes can vary between individuals and could range from the nerve and pulp of the tooth becoming irritated, inflamed, or infected because of deep decay.
 You may have had repeated dental procedures on the tooth and/or large fillings.
-A cracked or chip in the tooth or any trauma to the face can also lead to a root canal.
-Having been suggested a root canal you may consider looking for alternatives to avoid the treatment.
+A crack or chip in the tooth or any trauma to the face can also lead to a root canal.
+If you have been suggested a root canal treatment, you may have considered looking for alternatives to avoid the treatment.

-A small access hole will be drilled into the tooth to remove the pulp, bacteria, and decayed nerve tissue along with any debris remaining.
+A small access hole will be drilled into the tooth to remove the pulp, bacteria, and decayed nerve tissue, along with any debris remaining.
 This process is accomplished with the help of root canal files.
 Files of different diameters will be placed into the access hole to work down the entire length of the tooth to scrape and scrub the sides of the canal.
 The debris in your tooth will be flushed away with water or sodium hypochlorite.